-We live our lives surrounded by expectations, many of them unreal.
+You live your life surrounded by expectations, many of them unrealistic.
 When you’ve suffered enough disappointments, you realize that it’s time to change the way you look at others and stop expecting too much from them.

-Today, we’d like to invite you to learn about 4 ways that can help you in your transition as you start letting go of your expectations.
-It will set you free and will allow you to drop your unrealistic expectations.
-It’s time to stop expecting and start living.
+Today, we’d like to invite you to learn about 4 ways that can help you as you start letting go of your expectations.
+Following these strategies will set you free and allow you to drop your unrealistic expectations.
+It’s time to stop waiting, and start living.

 1. Learn to distinguish expectations from dependency

-You may not be aware of this fact, but you’ve blamed other people for your own unhappiness on many occasions.
+You may not realize it, but you’ve probably blamed other people for your own unhappiness on many occasions.
 How you act influences your emotional state.
-You’re dependent on others because you’ve made them responsible for a part of you that only you alone can be.
+You’re dependent on others because you’ve made them responsible for something that only you can be responsible for.

 Happiness is impossible if you continually depend on other people in order to feel good.
 Learning to lighten up and letting go of your expectations will allow you to see that happiness is in your own hands and only you are responsible for it.

-2. Accept that you won’t always receive back what you give
+2. Accept that you won’t always get what you give

 We’ve all heard that if we give something that we shouldn’t expect anything in return.
-However, on the inside, we all want to get something back in some way.
-In this instance, we’re expecting others to reciprocate our actions.
+However, most of us do anyway.
+In this instance, we’re expecting others to reciprocate what we do for them.

-This only serves to put us in a situation where our expectations come first.
-Accept other people as they are, not everyone will be able to live up to your expectations.
+This just puts you in a situation where your expectations come first.
+Accept other people as they are.
+After all, not everyone will be able to live up to your expectations.
 Don’t get upset.
 You should be happy with what you were willing to share, without any expectation of reciprocity.

 3. Never idealize people or situations

 It’s easy to get weighed down by expectations in certain relationships or situations.
-For example, in romantic relationships, we may view our partner as our ideal mate, perfect and without flaws.
+For example, in romantic relationships, we may view our partner as our ideal mate.
+We believe they are perfect and without flaws.
 This illusion changes over time, leading to huge disappointments.

-Idealizing a circumstance or person blocks you from seeing that people change and not often in the best way.
-This will hurt, it will sting and you won’t realize that you’re responsible.
-We cannot control anything or anyone.
-When we idealize, we believe in a dream that can never become reality.
+Idealizing a circumstance or person blocks you from seeing that people change, and not always for the better.
+This will hurt, and you won’t realize that you’re responsible for your own pain.
+You cannot control anything or anyone.
+When you idealize, you believe in a dream that can never become reality.

 Maybe you’ve never been on the other side of the table and you’ve never disappointed anyone before.
 Or maybe someone was expecting a lot from you, but you didn’t meet their expectations, causing a huge disappointment.

 No one is perfect, so we need to accept ourselves as we are.
-What if we all started to accept instead of expect something that may never come.
+What if we all started to accept instead of expecting something that may never come.
 This way, if someone does you wrong, you’ll be able to accept it because you didn’t have any expectations.
 Instead, you will be able to roll with the punches.
 You might even be surprised at your own ability to make the best of any situation.

 Expecting too much from others is never a good thing.
-If you’re tired of being disappointed, of other people changing their mind from one moment to the next, people being selfish, then stop expecting so much from them.
+If you’re tired of being disappointed by other people changing their mind from one moment to the next or people being selfish, then stop expecting so much from them.

 Don’t go without reading: Resentful People Never Forgive or Forget